MarcoHengstenberg/forthehorde/README.md

 ### The index.html

+**What's first, first:** Find the unminified version inside the `unminified-html` directory.

-This is really only for me myself and I. Whether you might want to use it is completely up to you.
+**Apart from that:** This file is really only for me myself and I. Whether you might want to use it is completely up to you.
 Take a look around the head-section to see what's in there for you.

 What should be noted is the part in the head section concerning the infamous favicon.
 Jonathan T. Neal pointed out in a [blogpost](http://www.jonathantneal.com/blog/understand-the-favicon/) how [incredibly awesome](https://twitter.com/nice2meatu/status/514045061425020928) (not) the favicon actually is.
 So, after reading his article about this matter I included his suggested way of cross-browser support for a favicon while maintaining a larger PNG version for retina-displays.